 It wasn’t long ago when I stood in the yarn isle in Hobby Lobby and told myself, “Crochet shouldn’t be too difficult to learn.”
 A few YouTube videos and many cuss words later, I made it to the single crochet phase.
 The rest of the story has been life changing.
-We’ll get into that later.

 Since, I gave you more than you probably came to read, I will continue by giving you some randomness.
 Jesus!
 I love and bleed Black and Gold!
 Who Dat!
 Ice cream is an acceptable meal any time of day.
 I mainly drink water, unless it’s a fine tequila.
 Then, I drink fine tequila.
 Ha!
 I love all types of music, because sometimes ghetto rap is necessary and sometimes I need to hear a piano.
 Humor is extremely important to me.
 I love many people, and there is always room for more.
 The only thing I hate is hate.
 I have my Master’s in developmental psychology, but I became a teacher.
 That was such an expensive yet rewarding change of plans.
-Lastly, I am a 7 year breast cancer survivor.
+Lastly, I am a 9 year breast cancer survivor.
 Though I still struggle daily, I am the winner!

 I’m so glad you are here!
 Thank you for reading!
 Hootie Hoo!